elbaum-lab/xiDPC-STEM/README.md

 ## Data processing
 ### Setup Matlab
 Requires MatTomo in search path (PEET project: https://bio3d.colorado.edu/imod/matlab.html).
-Place the 'panther\_iDPC.m' script into the Matlab folder.
+Place the 'panther\_xiDPC.m' script into the Matlab folder.

 ### Run the Python script to execute the pBF and piDPC calculation
-1. Make the following changes in the config file:
+1. Make the following changes in the xDPC.conf file:
 1.1 Specify the Parent directory, i.e. the data folder which contains the subfolders with the data 1.2 Specify the Matlab folder
 1.3 Specify the 'search_pattern' (something which makes the script recognizing the file name)